PlaidCloud/website/content/en/docs/concepts/workloads/controllers/ttlafterfinished.md

 ### Time Skew

-Because TTL-after-finished controller uses timestamps stored in the Kubernetes jobs to determine whether the TTL has expired or not, this feature is sensitive to time skew in the cluster, which may cause TTL-after-finish controller to clean up job objects at the wrong time.
+Because TTL-after-finished controller uses timestamps stored in the PlaidCloud jobs to determine whether the TTL has expired or not, this feature is sensitive to time skew in the cluster, which may cause TTL-after-finish controller to clean up job objects at the wrong time.